 Forward 2045 is the latest update to the Santee-Lynches Regional Long-Range Transportation Plan (LRTP).
-Updated every five years, Forward 2045 covers the non-urbanized region of Clarendon, Kershaw, Lee, and Sumter Counties and seeks to identify a long-term transportation vision for the region along with policies and investments that will enhance the transportation system to align with the community's vision.
-Click here to learn more about the current 2040 Santee-Lynches Long Range Transportation Plan.
+Updated every five years, the LRTP covers the non-urbanized region of Clarendon, Kershaw, Lee, and Sumter Counties and identifies a long-term transportation vision for the region along with policies and proposed infrastructure investments that will enhance the transportation system to align with the community's vision.

 The Santee-Lynches region grew by approximately 13,000 people between 2000 and 2017, with the majority of the growth occurring before 2010.
 That growth as been uneven throughout the region.
 Kershaw County has experienced dramatic growth, adding over 12,000 people to the population mostly in western Kershaw.
 Sumter and Clarendon Counties experienced steady population growth between 2000 and 2010, yet growth has stagnated since 2010.
 Meanwhile, Lee County saw significant population decline losing 3,000 people, almost 14% of its 2000 population.